 What can you do to minimize your risk of adverse drug reactions?

 Chances are, if you’re not already taking medications, you probably will in the near future.
 Depending on your diagnosis, you might take a particular medication for years, decades, or even for the rest of your life.
-To minimize your risk of an ADR, I suggest the following:
+And of course you don’t want your medication to make you sicker.
+Therefore, minimize your risk of an ADR by:

-- Be sure each doctor knows ALL the medications you are taking, including over the counter medications and herbal supplements.
+- Being sure each doctor knows ALL the medications you are taking, including over the counter medications and herbal supplements.

-- Ask your pharmacist to review your list of medications, including over the counter and supplements, to determine if there is a potential issue.
+- Asking your pharmacist to review your list of medications, including over the counter and supplements, to determine if there is a potential issue.

-- Be sure you properly understand when and how to take each medication.
+- Being sure you properly understand when and how to take each medication.

-- Set up a system to make sure your medications are organized, to help you follow your regimen properly.
+- Setting up a system to make sure your medications are organized, to help you follow your regimen properly.

-- Use an alarm system, on your cellphone, watch or other timer to help you remember to take each medication on time.
+- Using an alarm system, on your cell phone, watch or other timer to help you remember to take each medication on time.

 - For complicated medication regimens, use the ZaggoCare Daily Medication Chart to be sure you are properly following your doctors’ orders (scroll down on our Home page for our downloadable chart).